Errec/front-end-interview-answers/README.md

 * What did you learn yesterday/this week?

    *Object.create is a constructor pattern created by Douglas Crockford to offer a less "obscured" method than the 'new Object'.*

+* What excites or interests you about coding?

+   *The infinite possibilities, the power of creation.*

 #### HTML Questions: